bogdan0083/nuxt3-realworld-app/README.md

 - Add a visual feedback to all errors
 - Convert the app into a full-stack application by developing API endpoints instead of relying on the external API

+## Support

+If you find this project useful, you can give it a ⭐️!
+Star this project on GitHub to show your support and help others discover it.

+Thanks! ❤️